nemanjajelisijevic/javaDaemon/README.md

 Generates a wrapper (Daemon) class which is an async representation of annotated prototype class.
 Or interface.
-It encapsulates the prototype instance and a thread that executes all the prototype method bodies, allowing the main thread to loop and be responsive, executing the methods in the background.
+It encapsulates the prototype instance and a thread that executes all the prototype method bodies in the background, allowing the main thread to loop and be responsive.

 It maps public methods of the prototype class (annotated @Daemonize) to Daemons methods with similar signature, differing in one thing, the return value is mapped to an output type argument